Logo Futurismo

 What can I expect to see at Fajã das Almas?

-Fajã das Almas is known for its fertile cultivated areas, white houses, and breathtaking seaside landscape surrounded by green slopes.
+Fajã das Almas is renowned for its fertile cultivated areas, white houses, and breathtaking seaside landscape, surrounded by lush green slopes.
 It is a peaceful and remote spot with rich flora and fauna.

 How can I reach Fajã das Almas?